rolfen/conncheck/README.md

 A web page for checking connectivity status from inside your browser.

-It includes a live HTTP ping.
+It includes a live HTTP ping graph.

 ## Requirements